Kittu

-Kittu (కిట్టు) is a 2006 traditionally animated Indian feature film.
+Kittu is a 2006 traditionally animated Indian feature film.
 It is the first animated film to be made in the Telugu language.
-It won the National Film Award and is also credited with AP state award (Nandi Award) as second best children's film 2006.
+It won the National Film Award and is also credited with the Nandi Award for second best children's film 2006.

+Plot

+The film follows a monkey named Kittu as he banished from the jungle and heads for the city.